This article was originally published on March 22, 2013.

 Members of the local cycling community gathered Thursday afternoon inside Mike’s Bikes in San Rafael to watch San Rafael sophomore Ulysses “Uly” Lopez receive a new mountain bike that was paid for by community members.

-After Patch reported that Lopez’s racing bike had been stolen, Marin residents and members of the regional cycling community raised thousands of dollars for Lopez’s to buy a new bike — Lopez and his mother couldn’t afford to replacement.
+After Patch reported that Lopez’s racing bike had been stolen and Lopez and his mother couldn’t afford a replacement, Marin residents and members of the regional cycling community raised thousands of dollars for a new bike.

 Mack, founder of the SF-based SuperPro Racing, decided to start an Indiegogo campaign to buy Lopez a replacement bike after reading the Feb.
 27 article about the theft.
 The campaign reached its $4,000 goal in 28 hours.
 (Lopez’s original bike was valued at $3,000 but his family received a deal and his family paid roughly $1,900 for the bike.)